weblabsaus/venge.io/README.md

 NeXi-Client is an unofficial client for the browser game [Venge.io](https://venge.io).
 The client is not made nor is affliated with the developers of Venge.io.
 The client is approved and verified by the developers and is completely safe for consumer use.
 By downloading NeXi-Client, you promise to adhere to the following rules:

-NeXi-Client is free for personal use.
-You should use the client without the intention of stealing the code or modifying the code in the client without permission from the developers.
-Please refrain from spreading the client's GitHub link, and instead distribute the Discord link.
+1. You should use the client without the intention of stealing the code or modifying the code in the client without permission from the developers.
+2. Please refrain from spreading the client's GitHub link, and instead distribute the [Discord](https://discord.gg/vQZbaT6) link.
+3. You will refrain from exploiting bugs or glitches in the application (if any).

 ## Client Shortcuts

-F1 - Leaves the game back to the main menu
+F1: Reloads game to main menu.

-F2 - Opens a dialog where you can join your friends via an invite link

-F9 - Opens the developer tool

-F11 - Toggles full screen mode
+F2: Allows users to input Game Link to join private games.
+F10: Allows users to open Settings Menu.
+(Depreciated at the Moment).

 ## Installation